-Buddy Wakefield: "A Waste" in Round 2 of the 2004 iWPS in Greenville, SC
+Buddy Wakefield performs "Pretend" in the final round of the 2004 iWPS in Greenville, SC.

 Taylor Mali, MC, introduces Buddy Wakefield who performs "A Waste" in Round 2 of the 2004 iWPS in Greenville, SC